howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 answers: ["File & System", "Query & Mutation", "User & Group", "File & User"]
 correctAnswer: 3
 draft: false
-videoId: lQDrREfapow
+videoId: ""
-duration: 5
+duration: 0
-videoAuthor: "Abhi Aiyer"
+videoAuthor: ""
 ---

 Since this is a frontend track, you're not going to spend any time implementing the backend.
 Instead, you'll use the server from the [Node tutorial](https://www.howtographql.com/graphql-js/0-introduction).